Natural Sapphire Wholesale from Thailand

-When the market trends are changing quickly, customer’s behaviour is flipping fast, the whole jewellery retail industry is affected.
-Where we at Navneet Gems stand in the sapphire business is pretty clear: Unexpensive, Different and Mass production.
-Whether you are a jewellery manufacturer reading this article to find out a better source of Sapphires then your previous supplier, or whether you are a reseller looking to stock sapphires from different and more direct sources, whether you are looking for a single stone for an engagement ring (As a factory, We usually don’t sell single stones, but 2020 is a huge change for us), or getting to understand the top sapphire color trends, this article is for all of you out there.
+When the market trends are changing quickly, customer’s behavior is flipping fast, the whole jewelry retail industry is affected.
+Where we at Navneet Gems stand in the sapphire business is pretty clear: Unexpensive, Different, and Mass production.
+Whether you are a jewelry manufacturer reading this article to find out a better source of Sapphires than your previous supplier, or whether you are a reseller looking to stock sapphires from different and more direct sources, whether you are looking for a single stone for an engagement ring (As a factory, We usually don’t sell single stones, but 2020 is a huge change for us), or getting to understand the top sapphire color trends, this article is for all of you out there.

 Traditionally sapphires came from mostly one location; Ceylon (Srilanka Sapphires), just like Rubies came from mostly Burma.
 When a customer in 2001-2007 called for Rubies; it would be obvious they have to be from Burma.
 Likewise when a customer called for Blue Sapphires; it would be understood that they would have to come from Srilanka (Ceylon Sapphires).

-We have also seen a big change in unique colors of sapphires past few years; not so much the traditional blue.
+We have also seen a big change in the unique colors of sapphires past few years; not so much the traditional blue.
 We are a manufacturer of Australian sapphires – they come in some very funny and different colors that the market hasn’t seen before – simply because there are certain mines in Australia that have just started mining.
 We have very close connections with them.
-Infact most of the sapphires we have on our etsy page where we sell single stones are certified from a particular mines and are ethically mined.
-Here is a link for those who want to see Navneet Gems Etsy page.
+In fact, most of the sapphires we have on our Etsy page where we sell single stones are certified from particular mines and are ethically mined.

-Its amazing how people love Bicolor sapphires, Tricolor sapphires, Teal Sapphires, Blue Green Sapphires, Mermaid Sapphires, Indicolite sapphires, Space Grey Sapphires, Parti Sapphires (Party sapphires) and Denim Blue sapphires; all from Australia.
+It’s amazing how people love Bicolor sapphires, Tricolor sapphires, Teal Sapphires, Blue Green Sapphires, Mermaid Sapphires, Indicolite sapphires, Space Grey Sapphires, Parti Sapphires, and Denim Blue sapphires; all from Australia.
 There are other mines that make some of these colors but most are coming from Australia these days.
 The most important factor being Australia has very good mining rules, so we can track back the stones, make each stone certify as 100% Australian, and also give back to the community.
 Stones from Africa tend to lack this trust that the Australian’s do.
 However Africa still produces some of the most important sapphire pits; Mabella Sapphires (Nigeria Sapphire) for small Melee diamond cut and other shapes, Madagascar Sapphires producing the best blue sapphires closest to the Loose Srilankan Sapphires (Ceylon Sapphire).

-Having said all of this; the best sapphires still come from Burma, Kashmir and Ceylon.
-Burma sapphire and Kashmir sapphire has almost run out, but we still keep some stock of few single stones of Loose Blue sapphires, Loose Pink Sapphires, Loose White Sapphires and Loose Multi Sapphires (Yellow Sapphire, Orange Sapphire, Purple Sapphire).
+Having said all of this; the best sapphires still come from Burma, Kashmir, and Ceylon.
+Burma sapphire and Kashmir sapphire have almost run out, but we still keep some stock of few single stones of Loose Blue sapphires, Loose Pink Sapphires, Loose White Sapphires, and Loose Multi Sapphires (Yellow Sapphire, Orange Sapphire, Purple Sapphire).
 Oh, some of the smaller rounds also come from Montana – mostly happy smiling stones 🙂

 Treatments have changed in 2020

-Berillium treated sapphires and Diffusion sapphires are still going strong as treatments of these stones with the following foreign substance gets better and better year by year as Thai heaters go beyond basics!
-We also see a surge in Unheated sapphires from Ceylon, 100% natural Ceylon sapphires (Earth mined as marketing term).
+Beryllium-treated sapphires and Diffusion sapphires are still going strong as treatments of these stones with the following foreign substance get better and better year by year as Thai heaters go beyond basics!
+We also see a surge in Unheated sapphires from Ceylon, 100% natural Ceylon sapphires (Earth-mined as marketing term).

 Cuts have changed in 2020

-Our list of sapphires don’t end here; we get requests even for a space grey sapphire, this was jut yesterdays message from a prospect customer who asked to source a 2-3 carat space grey sapphire lot.
-If you think this article helped in gaining some good fruitful knowledge, kindly share this article on Facebook, WhatsApp groups and friends or prospective customers too.
+Our list of sapphires doesn’t end here; we get requests even for a space grey sapphire, this was just yesterday’s message from a prospective customer who asked to source a 2-3 carat space grey sapphire lot.
+If you think this article helped in gaining some good fruitful knowledge, kindly share this article on Facebook, WhatsApp groups, and friends or prospective customers too.
 If you would like to inquire about wholesale loose sapphires, either you want to buy loose blue sapphire or buy loose pink sapphires; simply use our contact us form and follow the steps there.